littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 -Needed special case for Tradeways origins to not force an invalid government when using E&C.
 -Explicitly randomize civics as needed when using create_country effect.
 -Explicitly randomize authority for NPC fed partners.
--NPC fed partners cannot be Xenophobes.
--"For Discovery" Machine Intelligence NPC origin apparently preventing non-MI civics?
 -No longer need to explicitly set "For Discovery" Machine Intelligence NPC civics since origin precludes badboy (and other) options (why did I not do this sooner).
 -Uplift tutor and pupil now have starting trust and intel on each other.
--Using scripted triggers to check authority in places that I missed.
 -Some origins will get progress towards Xenolinguistic tech per pattern set in game_start.66 -Various federation start tweaks.